 What is love?
 I had no idea.

 But one thing was obvious–Daddy’s love was dangerous.
 I avoided him as much as possible.
-For the rest of my life until just before he died, I survived by taking a wide berth and never rocking the boat.
+For the rest of my life until the year before he died, I survived by taking a wide berth and not rocking the boat.

 My parents took me to church when I was little, and I’m grateful.
 But it was their wounding me that drove me to Jesus to find my safe place.